jatinsharma0e0/WhackMaster/replit.md

 ## Overview

-This project has been converted from a React/TypeScript application to a pure HTML5, CSS3, and JavaScript implementation.
-The game preserves all original features including animations, sound effects, scoring, and responsive design while being completely self-contained and runnable by simply opening index.html in any modern web browser.
+Successfully converted from React/TypeScript to pure HTML5, CSS3, and JavaScript.
+The game is now completely self-contained with no dependencies, build tools, or frameworks required.
+All original features are preserved including animations, sound effects, scoring, and responsive design.
+The game runs by simply opening index.html in any modern web browser.

 ## User Preferences